 We use each reported incident, regardless of the findings, as a learning tool to evaluate our policies, employee development, training, supervision, or community relations to identify ways that we can be of better service to our community members.
 We value the trust placed in us by our community, and we will work very hard to maintain that trust.

-Who May File A Complaint?
+Who May File an Inquiry or Complaint?

 You will receive written notification once the complaint investigation has ended.
 There are 5 different levels of findings.
 However, due to personnel confidentiality the exact findings will not be disclosed.